Voluntary Assistance Program

 US-EPA defines Brownfields as abandoned, idled, or underused industrial and commercial facilities where expansion or redevelopment is complicated by real or perceived hazardous chemical contamination.
-DEH provides regulatory overview and/or third party concurrence for Brownfield activities.
+DEHQ provides regulatory overview and/or third party concurrence for Brownfield activities.

 Some environmental cleanup projects can involve several agencies.
 The CAL-EPA Site Designation Process allows one agency to act as the administering agency for the entire project, with the ability to issue a Certificate of Completion.
-DEH can serve as the administering agency through the Site Designation Process.
+DEHQ can serve as the administering agency through the Site Designation Process.
 For more information on the Site Designation Process, click on Cal/EPA Fact Sheet and Questions and Answers for AB 2061.